Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification

 \subsection{Implementation Details}

 We use one Tesla V100 GPU on CentOS for every experiment.
 The batch size is set to 128.
 The latent dimensionality is 64.
 The feature encoder is an MLP with 3 hidden layers of sizes [256, 512, 256].
 The label encoder has 2 hidden layers of sizes [512, 256].
 The decoder contains 2 hidden layers of sizes [512, 512].
 On \textit{reuters} and \textit{bookmarks}, we add one more hidden layer with 512 units to the decoder.
 The embedding size $E$ is 2048 (tuned within the range [512, 1024, 2048, 3072]).
 We set $\alpha=1$ (tuned within [0.1, 0.5, 1, 1.5, 2]), $\beta=0.5$ (tuned within [0.1, 0.5, 1, 1.5, 2.0]) for most runs.
 We tune learning rates from 0.0001 to 0.004 with interval 0.0002, dropout ratio from [0.3, 0.5, 0.7], and weight decay from [0, 0.01, 0.0001].
 Grid search is adopted for tuning.
-The final hyper-parameter selections are shown in Tab.~\ref{tab:hyperparams}.
 Every batch in our experiments requires less than 16GB memory.
 The number of epochs is 100 by default.

 In Tab.~\ref{tab:time}, we show the per-epoch runtime for training, and the total time cost for testing.
 Our C-GMVAE is very competitive w.r.t. both training and testing time costs.